Gastordia/c_compiler_in_RUST/README.md

 Python 3: Translates the code into Python 3, providing similar functionality.

 x86_64 Assembly for Linux (FASM): Translates the code into x86_64 assembly for Linux using the Flat Assembler (FASM).
 The generated assembly code can be assembled and linked with FASM to create an executable.

-Language Features
-The input code language is a custom PHP-like language with basic functionality for defining functions, calling functions, and handling string literals, numbers, and simple control flow statements.

-License
-This code is provided under the MIT License.

-Author
-[Your Name]

-Feedback and Contributions
-Feedback and contributions are welcome!
-Feel free to open issues or pull requests on GitHub.

-Replace [Your Name] with your name or organization and provide the appropriate GitHub repository link if you plan to publish the code on GitHub.
-Additionally, you may want to include information on how to install the required Rust compiler and Cargo if they are not already installed on the user's system.